NyaomiDEV/Sunamu/README.md

 ### Windows / Linux

+#### NOTE: Windows builds are provided but they are highly experimental and reported issues will not be fixed unless they also happen for the same reason on Linux.
+When reporting any issues you have to state that you are on Windows, since Sunamu works differently there and I am not able to support your platform of choice in official capacity.

 Get the latest release from the [Releases](https://github.com/NyaomiDEV/Sunamu/releases/latest) section.

 On Windows, you can choose between the installer and the ZIP file (portable app).